 You may quickly drop off passengers in front of the terminal building.
 DO NOT LEAVE YOUR VEHICLE!
 If your party needs assistance, or if you would like to visit with them prior to their flight, park in the paid parking lot.
 Parking is $2 per hour.
-Remember, you are not allowed in the Sterile Area to wait with a passenger.
-Only ticketed passengers and airport employees are allowed in that area.

 The airport has a number of paid parking lots.
 Parking is $2 per hour/$8 per day.
 The lots are automated and accessible 24 hours a day.
 When entering a paid lot, take a ticket and the gate will open.
 KEEP THIS TICKET.
 The ticket will let the automated system know what you owe when you want to leave the lot.
 You may pay using a credit card only at the exit gate when you are leaving.
 You may also pay using cash or a credit card at the kiosks located in the terminal or in baggage claim.
 If you need assistance, push the help button at the gates or kiosks.
 A shuttle bus serves the overflow lot near the Scotch Road entrance.
 For more information on parking, or for assistance, call 609-306-7805.